nih-cfde/training-and-engagement/docs/General-Tools/UNIX/unix_2.md

 	-rw-r--r-- 1 jovyan jovyan  12M Jan 18 21:13 yeast.fasta
 	```

+Now that we know what is in the books directory, let's explore the other directories.
+How do we move to another directory?

 === "Exercise"

 	Starting from `books`, which of the following commands could Jovyan use to navigate to the `MiSeq` directory?